 This is the platform where you will see course content, possibly upload assignments, take quizzes, communicate with your classmates and instructor along with the ability to see your grades.

-Make sure you can access Blackboard Learn via all three ways:
+Make sure you can access Blackboard Learn via two ways:

 - https://learn.nic.bc.ca/ – direct link to platform

 - https://www.nic.bc.ca/ – link off main page of NIC website

 - Successfully log in to Blackboard Learn with your NIC credentials (e.g., 7-digit student number including the ‘n’ for example n0000000) and your password

 - From “My Courses” on “My Institution” page or from “Courses” page under Course List or Courses: Quick View- find a course and enter it